jthoms29/USASK-Schedule-Builder/README.md

 `py get-pip.py`

-After that, type `py -m pip install requests`
+After that, type `py -m pip install requests`. \

 This installs the requests module, which lets this script check how many seats are available for any given class.

-After that, type `py main.py` to run the script
+After that, type `py main.py` to run the script.

 ## Instructions